CapObvios/Erlang-class/README.md

 calc:start().

 ## Files
-IMPORTANT: In the loop-designed systems it's essential to export the loop function (although not necessary outside).
+IMPORTANT: In the loop-designed modules it's essential to export the loop function (although not necessary outside).
 Otherwise it's not going to compile

 ### my_db.erl